Our Services

 Helpful Resources

-Do not stop eating gluten before evaluation; medically approved next steps include antibody blood tests and often an endoscopic biopsy, nutrient checks, and if confirmed a strict lifelong gluten-free diet with dietitian guidance and follow-up, plus awareness of urgent red flags.
-There are several factors and risk nuances that can change what you should do next; see below for complete details.
+Important: Do not stop eating gluten before evaluation, as this can affect test accuracy.
+Medically approved next steps include antibody blood tests, often an endoscopic biopsy, and nutrient checks.
+If confirmed, treatment involves a strict lifelong gluten-free diet with dietitian guidance, regular follow-up, and awareness of urgent red flags.

 For people with celiac disease, the answer is yes.